exactly-once/Home/content/posts/exactly-once-delivery.md

 ### How

-Contrary to a popular opinion, **exactly-once message processing is possible** in real world.
-It is really unfortunate that the majority of the content on the Internet still uses the *delivery*, not *processing* model.
-It is even worse that most of that content claims *exactly-once delivery* is impossible due to the so-called [two-generals problem](https://en.wikipedia.org/wiki/Two_Generals%27_Problem).
-What that problem *really* illustrates is that *consensus* is impossible in the asynchronous network in which arbitrary message loss is possible.
+Contrary to a popular opinion, **exactly-once message processing is possible** in the real world.
+It is really unfortunate that the majority of the content on the Internet focuses on *delivery* and not *processing* which far more significant in transactional systems.
+It is even worse than a significant part of that content claims *exactly-once delivery* is impossible as proven by the [two-generals problem](https://en.wikipedia.org/wiki/Two_Generals%27_Problem).
+A thought experiment demonstrating *consensus* impossibility in an asynchronous network.

 So let us continue to ignore message *delivery* and focus on the problem at hand.
 How do we achieve exactly-once message processing in a real-life distributed system?